-all text herein copyright ©2007-12
+all text herein copyright ©2007-16

 * * *

-“Coconutgirl”: Writer and graphic designer, c-grl’s work (under various nom de plume’s) has appeared in The LA Weekly, Alternative Press, Vanity Fair, Icon, Chicago Tribune, The Village Voice….She’s conducted hundreds of interviews from Beastie Boys to Terrence McKenna.
-In another life she edited the book “Retro Hell: Life in the ’70s and ’80s from Afros to Zotz” (Little, Brown), as well as the Lalapalooza tour magazine, the “I hate Brenda Newsletter”, and for 10 years was the editor/publisher/designer of music/culture magazine Ben Is Dead.
+EDITOR “Coconutgirl”: Coconut Girl was originally titled after our lady dog whose favorite thing in the world was running around Hawaii beaches with coconuts larger than her head clutched in her maw.
+Writer and graphic designer, CGrl’s work (under various nom de plume’s) has appeared in The LA Weekly, Alternative Press, Vanity Fair, Icon, Chicago Tribune, The Village Voice….She’s conducted hundreds of interviews from Beastie Boys, Duran Duran, Anton LaVey, Terrence McKenna.
+In another life she edited the book “Retro Hell: Life in the ’70s and ’80s from Afros to Zotz” (Little, Brown), as well as the Lalapalooza tour magazine, the “I Hate Brenda Newsletter”, and for 10 years was editor/publisher of music/culture magazine Ben Is Dead.
 And yes, the pict is at A-Bay (Bay-bay).